 Predictive AI uses statistical algorithms and other advanced machine learning techniques to anticipate what might happen next in a system.
 By analyzing patterns and trends, predictive analytics enables teams to take proactive actions to prevent problems or capitalize on opportunity.

-Technology and operations teams work to ensure that applications and digital systems work seamlessly and securely.
-They handle complex infrastructure, maintain service availability, and respond swiftly to incidents.
+Predictive AI is an important technology that busy technology and operations teams can use to ensure that applications and digital systems work seamlessly and securely.

 What is predictive AI?

 Predictive AI is a type of machine learning (ML) that uses advanced algorithms to analyze large datasets to identify hidden patterns and relationships between variables.
 In data analytics, predictive AI trains ML models to learn from historical data and make predictions about future events, scenarios, or outcomes based on patterns from that data.

 Organizations in finance, health care, marketing, manufacturing, and other industries widely use predictive AI.
 It enables organizations to make better data-driven decisions, optimize processes, and anticipate future trends.
 How accurate those predictions are based on historical data depends on the training data’s quality and relevance.
 Predictions’ accuracy also depends on the robustness of the classification and ML models, such as decision trees, neural networks, or regression algorithms.

 By analyzing patterns and trends, predictive analytics helps identify potential issues or opportunities, enabling proactive actions to prevent problems or capitalize on advantageous situations.

 When teams combine predictive AI with a data lakehouse such as Dynatrace Grail, it can deliver even greater value.
 With access to complete data sets in context, predictive AI can automatically provide prescriptive insights using data from the digital user experience layer to the infrastructure layer.
 This access provides full data context using supporting data, such as relationships, dependencies, and usability data within entities and events.